Why do bad trips happen to good people? Here are the top ten errors, misconceptions and mistakes of Croatia-bound travellers.

 6. I need a cross-border card to visit Bosnia or Montenegro.

 If you rent a car in Croatia your insurance papers will cover day trips to Bosnia or Montenegro.
-Many car rental companies try to sell you a cross-border card but it’s not necessary.
+Many car rental companies try to sell you a cross-border card but it’s usually not necessary.
 If you bring a car from elsewhere in Europe, check your insurance papers.
 See more on cross-border cards.

 7. I can plan my trip easily.